 At The Law Offices of Thomas Stahl, we strive to negotiate a divorce settlement that provides you the best possible benefit without a stressful legal battle.
 Sometimes this is not possible, and in such cases, we will aggressively pursue your best interests and ensure that any court decision is reasonable and equitable.

 Take Your Best First Step in a Divorce and Contact Us Today

 While the divorce process can be emotionally painful, you and your loved ones deserve a future filled with new beginnings and healing.
 Our highly skilled divorce attorneys are well-practiced in family law and have the experience to consider what you need to navigate this challenging time in your life successfully.
 Divorce lawyer Thomas Stahl has helped countless couples settle their divorces and move on with their lives.
-As a recognized Super Lawyer from 2019 to 2021, he has continued to prove his commitment to helping his clients achieve divorce agreements that are effective and beneficial for their needs.
+As a recognized Super Lawyer since 2013, he has continued to prove his commitment to helping his clients achieve divorce agreements that are effective and beneficial for their needs.
 Contact his firm today at (410) 696-4326 or (202) 964-7280 to schedule a consultation.